• Skip to primary navigation

 Is a Mental Health Relapse the Same as an Addiction Relapse?

 In a way, mental health relapses can be similar to what happens when a person relapses and begins using drugs and alcohol again.
 However, there tends to be a significant difference here simply because a person with a mental illness doesn’t choose to make this decision.
 It can happen for many reasons, including the triggers listed below.
-It can also happen for an unknown reason, which can make it less predictable than that which occurs with addiction issues.
+It can also happen for an unknown reason, which can make it less predictable than when relapse occurs with addiction issues.

-Examples of Mental Relapse
+Examples of Mental Relapse & How People Experience Them

 Each disease or condition may have its own set of relapse signatures.
 Here are a few examples.